coder/coder/docs/admin/workspaces/lifecycle.md

 ## Workspace creation

-Workspaces can be created from [templates](../templates/README.md) via the CLI, API, or dashboard.
+Workspaces are created from [templates](../templates/README.md) via the CLI, API, or dashboard.
 To learn how, read our [user guides](../../user-guides/README.md).

 By default, there is no limit on the number of workspaces a user may create, regardless of the template's resource demands.
 Enterprise administrators may limit the number of workspaces per template or group using quotas to prevent over provisioning and control costs.